1jour1vin

 About the estate:

-A lovely sandy-gravelly terroir situated between the classified growths La Lagune and Cantemerle.
+A lovely sandy-gravelly terroir nestled between the classified growths La Lagune and Cantemerle.
 The estate enjoyed its heyday in the 19th century, before falling into decline following the phylloxera crisis and being revived in the 20th century.
-The story would be unremarkable were it not for the woman behind its revival—a woman who, moreover, is a winemaker in the Blaye region.
+The story would be unremarkable were it not for the woman at the heart of its revival—a woman who, moreover, is a winemaker in the Blaye region.
 Martine Cazeneuve crossed the estuary in 1990 to acquire this estate, which had lost both its vineyards and its winery.
 Joined in 2014 by her son Pierre, the winemaker now manages 34 hectares, currently in the process of converting to organic farming.

 Wine Spectator